imjihuan/fuego/docs/rst_src/Overlay_Generation.rst

 that file may NOT be overridden by local definitions in your shell script.

-It is presumed that these overrides will be specified is in the .board and .dist files.
+It is presumed that these overrides will be specified in the .board and .dist files.

 nologread.dist